patrickziegler/strava-heatmap-proxy/README.md

 ### :jigsaw: Using the browser extension

-Previous [versions](https://github.com/patrickziegler/strava-heatmap-proxy/tree/v1) of this repository allowed to login and extract the necessary cookies automatically.
-Due to recent changes on Strava side this is not possible anymore and we need to extract the cookies in a different way.
-For this purpose, we have developed the browser extension `strava-cookie-exporter` which can be used to download a json file with the necessary cookies to feed the [proxy server](#using-the-proxy-server) with.

-You can download the extension for Firefox [here](strava-cookie-exporter.xpi) and install it manually in the Firefox add-on management.
+You can install the `strava-cookie-exporter` extension for Firefox from the Mozilla add-on store [here](https://addons.mozilla.org/de/firefox/addon/strava-cookie-exporter/)

 With this extension installed, you can
 - use your browser to login and navigate to the [Strava Global Heatmap](https://www.strava.com/maps/global-heatmap)
 - use the `strava-cookie-exporter` extension to export the relevant cookies as json file

+The exported json file is needed for running [strava-heatmap-proxy](#arrows_counterclockwise-using-the-proxy-server)

 ### :arrows_counterclockwise: Using the proxy server